spacetelescope/ullyses/README.md

-where `<indir>` is the input directory that houses the data you wish to calibrate, `<yaml>` is the name of the yaml file, and `<outdir>` is the output directory where products and diagnostic plots will be written.
+where `<indir>` is the input directory that houses the data you wish to calibrate, `<yaml>` is the name of the yaml file, and `<outdir>` is the output directory where products, logs, and diagnostic plots will be written.
+A log file of the format `YYYYMMDD_HHmm_cal.log` will be written, unless otherwise specified using the optional arguments below.

-Other optional arguments are:
+Optional arguments are:
 ```
   -c, --clobber                     If True, overwrite existing products
   --nolog                           If True, do not produce log file
   -l LOGFILE, --logfile LOGFILE
-                                    Name of output log file
+                                    Alternative name of output log file
 ```

 **TODO:** add info about coadding blended spectra.

-**Wavelength-shifted COS spectra**
+### Wavelength-shifted COS spectra
 If a target is not perfectly centered in the COS aperture, the wavelength array can be offset from its true values.
 Wavelength offsets can be easily corrected by recalibrating the data and supplying a shift file to CalCOS, as described in the [COS Data Handbook](https://hst-docs.stsci.edu/cosdhb/chapter-5-cos-data-analysis/5-3-working-with-extracted-spectra#id-5.3WorkingwithExtractedSpectra-5.3.2RedoingSpectralExtraction).

-The ULLYSES team has identified stars which require such wavelength offset corrections, and documented the necessary shifts in text files stored in the [ullyses-utils](https://github.com/spacetelescope/ullyses-utils/tree/main/utils/data/cos_shifts) repository.
+The ULLYSES team has identified stars which require such wavelength offset corrections and documented the necessary shifts in text files stored in the [ullyses-utils](https://github.com/spacetelescope/ullyses-utils/tree/main/utils/data/cos_shifts) repository.

+Once you have a shift file, you can create wavelength-shifted COS spectra by supplying on a directory with multiple exposures, or by supplying on a single file.
 You can easily create wavelength-shifted COS spectra using the pre-defined ULLYSES shift files like so:

-Once you have a shift file, you can create wavelength-shifted COS spectra by operating on a directory with multiple exposures, or by operating on a single file.
-You can easily create wavelength-shifted COS spectra using the pre-defined ULLYSES shift files like so
 ```
 python apply_cos_shifts.py <infiledir> <outdir>
 ```
 where `<infiledir>` is the input filename or directory of files that should be shifted, and `<outdir>` is the directory to write shifted 1D spectra.
-In this case, the target name in the input file(s) header(s) *must* match the target name in the shift file.
+In this case, the target name in the input file(s) header(s) **_must_** match the target name in the shift file.
 If for some reason it does not, you must also supply the target name as it appears in the shift file using an additional `-t <targ>` argument.